jackbisceglia/trello-clone/README.md

 # Trello Clone
-A remake of Trello in React and Material UI
+A remake of Trello in React
 # URL
 https://jackbisceglia.github.io/trello-clone/